-Right click on the name of the map layer in the table of contents, and from the menu that appears choose Joins and Relates>Join.
+Right click on the name of the map layer in the table of contents, and from the menu that appears choose Joins and Relates>Add Join.

-In the join dialogue that opens, choose the field in the map layer that will be used to join to the data table.
+In the join dialogue that opens, choose an Input Join Field, which is the field in the map layer that will be used to join to the data table.
 Just as in a join in a relational database, this must contain data identical to the matching rows in the data table.
 In this case, the join field is the census tract ID number, or CTUID.